xlang-ai/OpenAgents/README.md

 We welcome contributions and suggestions, together we move further to make it better!
 Following the steps will be well-received:

 - **Step1:** Post an [issue](https://github.com/xlang-ai/OpenAgents/issues) if you want to add any additional features, enhancements, or encounter any problems during your experience.
+We would appreciate it if you follow the [issue template](https://github.com/xlang-ai/OpenAgents/blob/main/CONTRIBUTING.md).
 The issues will be discussed and assigned there.
-- **Step2:** Whenever an issue is assigned, you can contribute by creating a [Pull Request](https://github.com/xlang-ai/OpenAgents/pulls) by following the PR template [here](https://github.com/xlang-ai/OpenAgents/blob/main/CONTRIBUTING.md).
+- **Step2:** Whenever an issue is assigned, you can contribute by creating a [Pull Request](https://github.com/xlang-ai/OpenAgents/pulls) by following the [PR template](https://github.com/xlang-ai/OpenAgents/blob/main/CONTRIBUTING.md).
 You can also claim for any open issues.
 Together we can make OpenAgents better!
 - **Step3:** PR will be merged or iterated after review and discussion.
 Thanks for your contribution!

-For detailed information on how to contribute, we recommend checking [here](https://github.com/xlang-ai/OpenAgents/blob/main/CONTRIBUTING.md) before contribution.
+Before you start, we highly recommend taking a moment to check [here](https://github.com/xlang-ai/OpenAgents/blob/main/CONTRIBUTING.md) before contribution.

+## 📖 Documentation

+Please check [here](https://docs.xlang.ai) for full documentation, which will be updated to stay on pace with the demo changes and the code release.

 ## 🧙‍Participants